inrupt/solid-style-guide/README.md

 (Dependent on the dependency tool utilized on your project)

-After installation, the diesgn system can be added to your root component as import @inrupt/inrupt-atomic-style-guide
+After installation, the design system can be added to your root component as import @inrupt/inrupt-atomic-style-guide

 ## Built With:
 Built using Nick Berens' Atomic Docs Framework based in PHP and SASS/SCSS.